 What Makes Us Angry…

 It’s hard not to look at the Apex as being, well, the “apex” of the grill and smoker combination.
 This grill is made to be an incredible smoker with all the work that Camp Chef put into the lid and the entire heat and smoke circulation system.
+Not only is the Apex the best pellet and gas combo on this list, but it’s also one of the best wood pellet grills out there.
 The lid seals better, trapping smoke and heat in.
 Gone is the old smoke stack.
-It’s been replaced by rear vents that works in concert with the new heat diffuser to allow the smoke and heat to circulate better throughout the cooking chamber before escaping through the rear vents.
+It’s been replaced by rear vents that work in concert with the new heat diffuser to allow the smoke and heat to circulate better throughout the cooking chamber before escaping through the rear vents.

 There are two sizes when it comes to the Apex series, the 24” and 36”.
-The 24” model has four burners for the 811 sq in of total cooking space while the 36” has six for its 1,236 sq in of total cooking space.
+The 24” model has four burners for the 811 square inches of cooking space while the 36” has six for its 1,236 sq in of total cooking space.
 Each burner is a 9,000 BTU burner capable of searing steaks and grilling plenty of burgers.